The Baleboostah's Guide to Super Bowl Snacks

 • Nirvana Chicken Wings: Chef Tina Wasserman named these wings nirvana “because they transport you to paradise.”
 Their coating of mango chutney, coconut, scallions and peanuts definitely sound like nirvana!

-• Indian Lamb Meatballs: Create the perfect ambience for guests with the aromatic scents of garam masala, cinnamon, and cumin called for in this recipe.
+• Indian Lamb Meatballs: Create the perfect ambience for guests with the aromatic scents of garam masala, cinnamon, and cumin in this recipe.

 • Vegetarian Mushroom Barley Soup: There’s no crowd pleaser like a giant pot of homemade soup.
-Did you know that mushrooms are mentioned in the Babylonian Talmud (N’darim 55B), and that wild mushrooms were in great abundance in ancient Israel?
+Did you know that mushrooms are mentioned in the Babylonian Talmud (N’darim 55B), and were abundant in ancient Israel?

-• Persian Spinach and Pine Nut Kuku: The name may sound silly, but kuku are light, fluffy, and omelet-like, often containing vegetables and green herbs.
+• Persian Spinach and Pine Nut Kuku: Kuku are light, fluffy, and omelet-like, often containing vegetables and green herbs.
 They’re a pretty dish to add color to your buffet table!
-(If you have guests with nut allergies, try this Persian Cauliflower and Raisin Kuku instead.)
+If you have guests with nut allergies, try this Persian Cauliflower and Raisin Kuku instead.

 • Hummus and Crudité: You won’t need a green salad if you serve a platter of homemade hummus with lots of fresh veggies.
-The carrots, celery, cucumber, and red, green, and yellow peppers make for an eye-catching centerpiece, too.
+Carrots, celery, cucumber, and peppers make for an eye-catching centerpiece, too.

-As we Jewish baleboostahs say: B’tayavon, eat in good health!
+As we baleboostahs say: B’tayavon, eat in good health!